easyAGI/easyAGI/README.md

 Integration

-The easyAGI project integrates all agent creation components using MASTERMIND orchestrator ensuring seamless integration with ezAGI.
+The easyAGI project integrates all agent creation components using MASTERMIND orchestrator ensuring seamless integration as a reasoning toolkit.
 Here’s how it works:

     Initialization: MASTERMIND sets up the system and builds agents using SimpleCoder
     Execution: Agents perform tasks such as writing code or making logical decisions